-EXPULSION - removal of student's right to attend school for a period of time over 10 days not to exceed one calendar year.
-Following guidelines of the code of conduct, the Principal may recommend expulsion in writing to the superintendent.
+EXPULSION\- removal of student's right to attend school for a period of time over 10 days which may exceed one calendar year.
+Following guidelines of the code of conduct, the Principal or DRC may recommend expulsion in writing to the superintendent.
 Only the Board of Education has the authority to expel a student.